CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 ... speaking of which...

-### This mod requires zeroed bodyslide files for all your armors and naked bodies.
+### This mod requires zeroed bodyslide files for all your armors and naked bodies

 And that's because it uses a somewhat obscure functionality of NiOverride that can apply Bodyslide morphs at play time.
 That's the heart of this mod.
 No other way around this fact.